-The Finance Act, 2021 expands the tax rebate scheme to include technical and vocational education and training (TVET).
-Before the expansion the rebate only applies to employers who engage 10 university graduates for 6-12 months.
-The tax rebate will not only create room for more engagement of university graduates but also TVET graduates as the employers will enjoy the incentive.
+The tax rebate scheme has been expanded to include technical and vocational education and training (TVET).
+Currently the rebate only applies to employers who engage 10 university graduates for 6-12 months.
+The proposed tax rebate will not only create room for more engagement of university graduates but also TVET graduates as the employers will enjoy the incentive.